-I created of list of other things you should do to create a strong following on social channels.
+I created a list of other things you should do to create a strong following on social channels.
 After I created the list, I realized that I do not do all of them for my personal brand but certainly do so for my professional endeavors.
 The truth of the matter is that I do not have KPIs (key performance indicators) for my personal brand.
 Thus I just wing it for my personal brand.
 Maybe that is okay, maybe it is not.
-But for a professional brand you do have KPIs and you cannot just wing it.
+But for a professional brand, you do have KPIs and you cannot just wing it.
 This is a very key distinction.

 So here are three added tips for creating a strong brand following for commercial and professional brands: